 Storage of Records

 All records pertaining to recertification are kept and filed pursuant to the Certification Council Record Retention policy.
-Recertification applications are kept on the premises of the Lamaze Administrative office for three years before being moved to off-site storage.
+Recertification applications are kept electronically and maintained in compliance with the record retention policy.

 Approved: March 25, 1994